Global Advanced Metals USA Inc.

 Phone: (484) 250-5792

-- The Global Advanced Metals USA Inc. facility began operations in 1950.
+The facility began operations in 1950.
 The facility manufactures tantalum (Ta) and niobium (Nb) metals through the processing of raw ore.
 The final products are metal powder, wire, or sheet products used in the electronics and medical fields.

-- Residential locations are not affected by contaminants from the facility; the potential concern for human health in the residential wells is due to natural sources.
+Residential locations are not affected by contaminants from the facility; the potential concern for human health in the residential wells is due to natural sources.
 The majority (about 70%) of residential drinking water wells exhibit an increased boron concentration.
-A number of these wells contain contamination (aluminum, arsenic, boron, copper, fermium, manganese, lead, selenium, vanadium) above levels of potential concern for human health due to natural sources.
+A number of these wells contain concentrations of other metals above levels of potential concern for human health due to natural sources.

 - Some of the site’s key documents of interest are accessible below: